 Reverend Christina Leone-Tracy, Senior Minister, has served the Fellowship since August 2017.
 She grew up in Texas and discovered Unitarian Universalism while a college student at Southern Methodist University.
 She has her master’s degree in clinical psychology from the University of Memphis, TN and her master of divinity (M.Div.) degree from Meadville Lombard Theological School in Chicago, IL.
 Prior to joining us here in the Fox Valley, Rev. Christina served as the Faith Development Minister for six years at the UU Church of Annapolis, Maryland.
 She is honored to serve the Fellowship as its second settled senior minister, and loves that she gets to use her organizational and leadership skills in keeping the Fellowship strong and vibrant as an institution.
 “The best part about being a minister,” says Rev. Christina, “is the privilege to be a part of the mundane and the important moments in people’s lives.
 I feel honored to be there when people are struggling or celebrating in everyday life.
 Is also incredible to be able to witness the joy in people’s eyes as they are being married, hold the new baby at the hospital or during their dedication ceremony, sit by the bedside of the dying and officiate at their memorial services.”
 One of Rev. Christina’s hopes for her ministry is to impart a deep love and commitment to Unitarian Universalism!
 She and her husband Brian live in Appleton with their two young sons, Nevan and Ellis, and their sweet big dog, Asher. email@example.com

 Ali Peters, Assistant Minister, previously served as the Fellowship’s full time Intern Minister for the 2020-2021 program year as part of the Bertschausen Teaching Ministry program.
-Ali is overjoyed to be back the Fellowship for one more year to support the Associate Minister transition by overseeing pastoral care and outreach.
+Ali is overjoyed to be back with the Fellowship for one more year to support the Associate Minister transition by overseeing pastoral care and outreach.
 Ali grew up in New Jersey and is a graduate of Union Theological Seminary in New York City where she earned her Master of Divinity degree with a concentration in Interreligious Engagement.
 She has previously served as a student minister at First Unitarian New Jersey in Fanwood, New Jersey.
 Prior to seminary, Ali had a career as a middle school math teacher in Newark and Plainfield, NJ.
 She is enjoying exploring the Fox Valley with her partner, Justin, and her sweet dog, Jess. firstname.lastname@example.org

 Phyllis Schmitt serves the Fellowship as the Director of Finance and Operations.
 She has an Associate Degree in Accounting from Lakeshore Technical College and brings many years of finance, accounting and business administration experience.
 Prior to joining the Fellowship, she held positions in the manufacturing and restaurant industries, and also served as a member of the senior management team of a Green Bay not-for-profit.
 She has a proven record of being very dedicated and professional, and enjoys being a “jack of all trades” when it comes to handling the needs of the organizations she serves. firstname.lastname@example.org